About our Committees

 The Ag Mechanics Committee coordinates and manages the Junior Agricultural Mechanics Show held during the last week of the Stock Show & Rodeo.
 The Junior Agricultural Mechanics Show is open to qualifying Texas FFA and 4H members who construct projects such as agricultural machinery, trailers, livestock equipment, outdoor equipment, and tractor restoration.
 Committee members will be involved in hosting the event as well as set-up, soliciting funds and prizes, and providing hospitality to our exhibitors.

-The Ambassador Committee promotes the San Antonio Stock Show & Rodeo throughout South and Central Texas by participating in festival, fair and holiday parades from March through mid-December.
-The Ambassadors also participate in a series of goodwill tours each January.
-The tours assist in developing interest, participation and attendance at all San Antonio Stock Show & Rodeo events.
+The Ambassador Committee promotes the San Antonio Stock Show & Rodeo throughout South and Central Texas by participating in many events, festivals/fairs, livestock shows and parades from March through mid-December.
+The Ambassadors participate in speaking to a variety of civic organizations such as 4H and FFA Clubs to assist in developing interest, participation and attendance at all San Antonio Stock Show & Rodeo events.
 The Ambassadors also host Rodeo Star Experience patrons during each Rodeo performance.

 The Auction Committee solicits contributions for the purchase of animals during the Junior Livestock Auction.
 By supporting the San Antonio Stock Show & Rodeo Junior Livestock Auction, contributors help Texas youth in their agricultural and educational endeavors.
 Contributions may be made online or in person during the auctions, or by calling 210-225-5851, ext.
 221 or 222 on auction days.
 One may "add on" amounts to an animal’s selling price after the auction dates by calling 210-225-5851.
 The cut-off date for the auction is March 15, 2016.